 Usually, your monthly installment includes the principal, interest, taxes, and amortization on the insurance.

 - The principal is the amount you borrowed or financed from the bank or financial institution (lender).

 - The interest is the amount, usually in percentage, which the lender charges you for the use of the money.

 - The taxes are the amount you pay as property taxes to your locality.

-- Finally, insurance is the amount you pay to insure your home from damages brought about by fire, earthquake, flood and other natural disasters.
-Most banks and financial institutions require the procurement of insurance contracts on loan to secure their interest over the property.
+- Finally, insurance is the amount you pay to insure your home from damages brought about by fire, earthquake, flood, and other natural disasters.
+Most banks and financial institutions require the procurement of insurance contracts on loans to secure their interest over the property.

 Should I pre-qualify for my mortgage?

 This is the preliminary part of the process of acquiring a mortgage.
 This is where you provide the lender with some of your necessary information.